Skip to main content

 If you are applying with an Honours Degree (minimum 2:1) and have also achieved the minimum GCSE and A level requirements, you will achieve the maximum academic score and are considered alongside those achieving maximum academic scores with GCSEs or A levels.

-At this point, wholly dependent on the number of applicants achieving highest scores, if this is more than we are able to interview (around 1100) we introduce a UCAT cut-off score.
+At this point, wholly dependent on the number of applicants achieving the highest scores, if this is more than we can interview (around 1100) we introduce a UCAT cut-off score.

 What is the cut-off score for Medicine in Cardiff?